How to Validate Polish Tax Identification Number (NIP) in Laravel

 }

-Lastly we perform the modulo operation twice.
+Lastly, we perform the modulo operation twice.
 The first operation uses modulo 11, which is part of the official checksum algorithm for NIP numbers.
 It reduces the weighted sum to a value between 0 and 10 and helps detect common input errors such as digit swaps or typos.

 The second operation (modulo 10) ensures the result is always a single digit, because the control digit in a NIP number must be a single digit.
 This step also handles the edge case where the modulo 11 result equals 10, which would otherwise be invalid.